pembertonf50/QA-Assignment/README.md

 python3 manage.py runserver // this setups up a development server running on http://localhost:8000

-python3 manage.py migrate // used to configure the django database if migrations errors occur.
+python3 manage.py migrate // used to sync/cleanup the conflicts between memory stored values in models and database saved values.
+Used if migrations errors occur.

 python3 manage.py startapp <app name> // creates an app folder containing files related

+## Models ##
 Models are used to setup database schema and commands can be used to run the necessary sql commands: python3 manage.py makemigrations <app name> // this will create a script to be run in migrations folder